VivienLN/jquery.kiss-slider/README.md

 	Delay for automatic scrolling; set to 0 (default)to disable autoscroll.

+* `alwaysAutoscroll (boolean, default: false)`

+	Never disable autoscroll, even when mouse is over the slideshow

 * `startIndex (int, default: 0)`

 	0-based index of the slide to display first.